 1. You’ve Got an Infection

 "It's called 'infection breath.'
 In the back of the throat, bacteria are killing off skin or inflaming folds in the tonsils, creating that smell," Shawn Nasseri, MD, an ear, nose and throat surgeon in Beverly Hills, California, tells LIVESTRONG.com.
+Gum disease can cause this symptom.

 Interestingly enough, only some people have the smell receptors required to detect the telltale odor of strep throat, he says.
 (So, if you don't smell it, other people might be able to.)